The Future of

 Introduction

-The creative, cultural and heritage sectors have been noticeably absent from the national debate about devolution in recent years.
-This is despite having been identified as key strategic growth sectors by our national governments and a growing appreciation for the transformative benefits they bring to local people and places.
+So far, the creative, cultural and heritage sectors have been strikingly absent from the national debate around devolution policy.
+This is despite them having been identified as key strategic growth sectors by our national governments and a growing appreciation for the transformative benefits they can bring to local people and places.

-Culture Commons and 30 partners have now come together to run a major four nations open policy development programme to explore how our sectors might make the most of devolution and use this significant period of change to address some of the deep-seated policy challenges we face.
+This is why Culture Commons and 30 partners have joined forces to lead a major four-nations open policy development programme to explore how our sectors can make the most of devolution.
+Together, we’re examining how devolution can be harnessed to address the deep-seated policy challenges we face and activate the full socioeconomic benefits that our sectors can bring to all parts of the country.

-The partnership is made up of 30 core organisations.
-Collectively, we are based and/or work within every region and nations of the UK.
+Collectively, our 30 phase one programme partners are based and/or work in every region and nation of the UK.

 - Our place partners represent nearly 8 million people in villages, towns, cities and regions across the UK